-In addition to the down payment, there are other expenses you'll need to cover before your mortgage is disbursed or when you meet with the notary.
+In addition to the down payment, there are other expenses you'll need to cover before your mortgage is disbursed or when you meet with the lawyer.
 You also need to plan for other expenses like moving, changing your address and updating your home's interior design or landscaping.
 Following the inspection, you may also want-or need-to do renovations that aren't included in your financing.
 Your Desjardins advisor can help you weigh the options for accumulating the funds needed to cover these costs, but the best solution is still saving up before you buy.

-Refer to the Closing Costs when Buying a Home form at desjardins.com/content/dam/pdf/en/ personal/mortgage/closing-costs-qc.pdf.
+Refer to the Closing Costs when Buying a Home form at coop.desjardins.com/content/dam/pdf/fr/ particuliers/hypotheque/frais-demarrage-on.pdf.